 Any community enterprise, group or charitable enterprise that works with kids is eligible for Go Inspire.
 And that includes groups that form party of The Scout Association.

-Our most recent participant in the Go Inspire programme is one of the old scout troops in the world, the 1st Norwich Sea Scouts, getting a massive discount on a fleet of our 10’6 Go anywhere and 12’8 Go Explore board packages for use in expeditions and troop activities.
-We’re also going to be working with them on a new mega SUP challenge when the weather gets a little warmer!
+Our first Scouting participant in the Go Inspire programme is one of the oldest scout troops in the world, the 1st Norwich Sea Scouts, who we sorted out with a fleet of our 10’6 Go anywhere and 12’8 Go Explore board packages for use in expeditions and troop activities.

 Busting Boundaries – Beyond Boundaries East Lothian